 For lunch and dinner options Lupi’s is the bona fide incumbent for pizza.
 But newcomers Community Pie and Fiamma are not far behind.
 Mojo Burrito is Chattanooga’s original burrito joint, and for tacos, head to Taqueria Jalisco or Taco Mamacita.
 If you just want a burger there are two local favorites, Main Street Meats and The Tremont Tavern.
 The former might take the patty, er, cake for pure quality and taste, but the latter’s atmosphere is unbeatable.
 Finally, Alleia, the Tuscan love child of James Beard-nominated chef Daniel Lindley, is for fine Italian dining.

 There is no shortage of options for places to grab a drink in this city either, it just depends on what you are in the mood for.
-Matilda Midnight is a chic hotel bar in the heart of downtown with inventive cocktails and even more innovative décor.
 The Flying Squirrel has friendly waitstaff and addicting garlic fries.
-Finally, the Tremont Tavern is a neighborhood pub with long beer lists, and an even longer list of regulars who come in weekly for burgers, beer, and camaraderie.
+Another option is Tremont Tavern, a neighborhood pub with long beer lists, and an even longer list of regulars who come in weekly for burgers, beer, and camaraderie.